echeng924/Calendar/readme.md

 #Calendar

-Created a calendar for a code challenge.
 User can change months with arrow icons and keyboard keys.
 On load the current date is displayed on the left and will change on click to another date.

 ![](Calendar screenshot.png)